Blogs about design

 Another renewal notice just came in the mail.
 Some magazines send these out every few months.
 It's not that the subscription is about to expire, its just a thinly veiled attempt to get me to send money.
 Sometimes its frustrating to figure out just when the subscription expires.
 Some labels give the expiration date, most do not.
 The one below is from Adbusters magazine, a very progressive periodical (Adbusters is responsible for initiating and encouraging the Occupy movements).
 Note that the label is very clear: it states the number of issues remaining and info on how to renew or subscribe.

-Above right: At the newsstand or at Barnes & Noble, it can be a struggle to find the cover price of the magazine.
+Above right: At the newsstand, it can be a struggle to find the cover price of the magazine.
 Not so with Adbusters.
-Large and positioned above the UPC code.
+Larger and positioned above the UPC code.

 The OCCC Arts Festival is held each Labor Day.
 One of the entertainment acts was a Mexican Folkloric Dance group.
 In high school, I was a dancer in such a group that my mother had created to perform around the Dallas area.
 So, I thought it would be fun to see those dances again.
 And it was.
 But, it was very hot and the view from the shady seating areas were blocked by this banner listing the festival's sponsors.
 Someone decided to mount the sign there without much thought as to the sightlines from the audience.